nyairopetronilla/Cryptography-Project/README.md

 # Parcel Collection Service

 This is a simple parcel collection service web application built using Flask and Python.
-The application encrypts parcel details using AES encryption and sends the encrypted details via SMS using Africa's Talking API.
+The application encrypts parcel details using DES3 encryption and sends the encrypted details via SMS using Africa's Talking API.

 ## Project Structure